 Join our virtual walk this Saturday – Gilbert Bayes finials with fairy tales explained.

 Much heated conversation about the missing ‘finials’ that decorated drying posts in St Pancras flats in Somers Town.
 A number had witnessed the destruction and taking of the finials over the years.
-“People did used to steal them overnight sometimes, you would go out on the balcony and see another metal post instead of the […]
+“People did used to steal them overnight sometimes, you would go out on the balcony and see another metal post instead of the… Continue reading What happened to the art for the people?

 Find out more about Gilbert Bayes and its importance to Somers Town at this Saturday family event.